smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::number-one leader in::leader in
 ::of late::lately
 ::off of::off
-:*:old adage::adage
+;:*:old adage::adage
-::old cliche::clich�:*:old custom::custom
+;::old cliche::clich�;::old custom::custom
 :*:old proverb::proverb
-::on a daily basis::daily
+;::on a daily basis::daily
 ::on a regular basis::regularly
 ::on a relative basis::relatively
 ::on a temporary basis::temporarily